kenmccann/advanced-tier-offering/README.md

 **Session Aim:** Help the customer identify which Image assurance controls they wish to use for their business and use case and explore which controls fit their needs.
 It will be of benefit for the customer to show them what happens when one policy control is activated and applied and what the impact is on the scanned images and how a control makes the image non-compliant.

+### Understanding Image Assurance controls

 Since Aqua provides two baseline policies for image assurance, one being the **Default** image policy and the other is for **DTA**.

-The Default image assurance policy is enough to get the customer started however it does not include any additional controls which means that you will need to get a better understanding of what they will want to include in their policy.
+The **Default** image assurance policy is enough to get the customer started however it does not include any additional controls which means that you will need to get a better understanding of what they will want to include in their policy.

+### Creating a custom policy for your customers use case
 One of the ways to do this is to start with a custom policy with a handful of controls such as the one shown below.
-![Example Image Assurance Policy](https://github.com/kenmccann/advanced-tier-offering/blob/master/image/policy1.png?raw=true)
+It's a good idea to start with a few controls within one policy to keep it simple, this makes interpreting and acting upon the results easier for the customer to digest as they learn how Aquasec IA works, instead of creating a policy with all the controls and potentially overwhelming the customer with far too much information to process.

+In any customer setup you would start with a few basic policy controls such as :
+ - Malware
+ - Sensitive Data
+ - Vulnerability Score &/or Severity

+ The vulnerability score can be modified on the sliding scale depending on the customers policy or posture towards risk according to their environments.

+![Example Image Assurance Policy](https://github.com/kenmccann/advanced-tier-offering/blob/master/image/policy1.png?raw=true) This example policy would mark any container image which has been scanned, or any new images that are scanned subsequently that contain any of the risk controls, as non compliant, in this example use case as they do not comply to this policy.

 We have provided a copy of this policy in JSON format which is saved to SharePoint in the PS architects [Policy Examples folder](https://aquasecurity.sharepoint.com/:u:/s/CustomerSuccessArchitects/Ef8DeoDr4V9Dl0HKaEZnopwBLGoIJC_uLILvPTWurlaKdg?e=bbDNwu)

-You can customise this policy with the customer by selecting and deselecting the existing controls and even explore small changes with them in their console.
+You can customise this policy further with the customer by selecting and deselecting the existing controls and even explore small changes with them in their console.

 There is also a set of documents in the [PS Architecture SharePoint](https://aquasecurity.sharepoint.com/sites/CustomerSuccessArchitects/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FCustomerSuccessArchitects%2FShared%20Documents%2FGuides%2FPolicy%20Configuration&viewid=2c0cd9c5%2Dfb91%2D4dd5%2D8362%2D3f8bb3e566f9) that covers best practices for Image Assurance

+### Additional customised Policies

-Since all the Image Assurance policies can be created and applied in a layered fashion, they will control within the policies apply to all images which have been scanned within the Aqua SaaS console and effect the results against each image and additional images that are scanned thereafter.
+Since it is possible to create multiple custom policies they will all be applied  and combined in a layered fashion,  thus control will be applied to all images which have been scanned within the Aqua SaaS console and effect the results against each image and additional images that are scanned thereafter.

 The impact of this means that if the image does not comply with the assurance polices, that image is deemed as non-compliant.
 More information about IA can be found on the Documentation portal.

 ### GitOps